dunxd/HomeAssistantAddons/COPS/DOCS.md

 You can also access an OPDS feed of your library in apps like [Librera reader (Android)](https://librera.mobi/) or [KOReader])https://koreader.rocks/) allowing you to easily browse your library and download books into the reader.
 The feed is available at http://_ha-ip-address-or-name_:8000/feed

+## Syncing reading progress

+Users of koreader can now sync their reading progress across multiple devices.
+To do this, first Activate Koreader sync server from the Add-on config page and restart.

+Then configure koreader's Progress Sync feature to specify http://_ha-ip-address-or-name_:8000/sync, and use the Register/Login feature to set up a sync account.
+Then on your other devices, use the same server location, username and password to sync progress.
+You need to have copies of the book/document on both the device you started reading on and on the device you want to continue reading on.
+Each person that uses the library can sync their own devices by using a different username and password

 ## Emailing ePubs

 As of 1.9 you can send ePub books by email from the server.
 To do this you need to enable _Show unused optional configuration options_ on the Options page, then set the mail server options appropriately.
 For example, to send using a Gmail account you will need to: